Hotels4Teams

 Which hotels near Tucson Arena are great for a weekend getaway?

 Several hotels near Tucson Arena are ideal for a weekend getaway.
-DoubleTree by Hilton Tucson Downtown Convention Center (0.14 mi) offers a pool and on-site dining.
-The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (0.41 mi) offers a pool and on-site dining.
-Courtyard by Marriott Tucson Airport (10.19 mi) offers a pool and on-site dining.
+DoubleTree by Hilton Tucson Downtown Convention Center (0.14 mi, from $199/night), The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (0.41 mi, from $275/night), and AC Hotel by Marriott Tucson Downtown (0.75 mi, from $285/night) all offer a pool and on-site dining.

 Are there any walkable hotels near Tucson Arena?